rynoo7/project-karen/core/README.md

 When working on this folder:

 1. Create new versions inside the `experimental/` folder first
-2. Log major updates in `VERSIONS.md`
+2. Log major updates in the root-level `VERSIONS.md`
 3. Rename stable files and move them to `main/` when ready

 ---